ronshnapp/double_pendulum/README.md

 ## Contributions

 Contributions to this project are most welcome!
-Also, feel free to fork extend and transform and share this project as you see fit.
+Also, feel free to fork, extend and transform, and share this project as you see fit.